 We all want to do the right thing when it comes to the health and safety of our elderly parents.

 -Talk to your doctor and review your medications.

 -Exercise to help increase leg strength and balance.

 -Have your eyes checked annually to update glasses.

--Make your home safer…install grab bars in the bathroom!
+-Make your home safer…and install grab bars today!

 2 Ways Age Safe America Helps: